 This Plan's recommendations fulfill countywide policies in the MD 355/I-270 Corridor by supporting its concentration of biotechnology and advanced technology uses and by adding housing incentives to help balance jobs and housing.
+The Plan also recommends retaining and maximizing the existing light industrial uses that support not only the County's basic high-technology economy, but provide services to residents as well.
 The Plan also addresses community character with design and environmental standards for street oriented, high quality redevelopment.